zakiack/MSFS-External-EFB/README.md

 # MSFS External EFB
-An efb which uses SimConnect to improve using MSFS This is just a way to teach myself python while making something useful for myself
+An efb which uses SimConnect to improve MSFS
+This is just a way to teach myself python while making something useful for myself
 # Features
 TOD Calculator - Pretty Self Explainatory